wallabag/wallabag/en/admin/console_commands.md

 wallabag:user:list
 ------------------

-This command list all existing users.
+This command lists all existing users.

 Usage:

 ```
-wallabag:user:list
+wallabag:user:list [<search>]
 ```

+Arguments:
+ - search: Filter the list with the given search term.
+The search is done on users' username, name and email

+Options:
+ - `--limit=LIMIT`: Max number of users displayed in the list

 wallabag:entry:reload